-The Foundation Stage Curriculum is made up of seven areas of learning and development.
-These are divided into three prime areas and four specific areas.
+The Early Years Foundation Stage Curriculum is made up of seven areas of learning and development.
+These are divided into three Prime areas and four specific areas.
 At Hill West, we ensure that the Prime Areas are incorporated into the children’s learning throughout the year.
 These are;

 - Personal, Social and Emotional Development